 Each curriculum group (pre formal, semi-formal and formal) has a curriculum overview that outlines the units of work to be delivered.
-The rolling programme allows pupils to be placed in mixed age classes in the appropriate curriculum group.
-Please see links below for further information.
-This allows pupils to be grouped in classes based on a range of factors e.g. pupil special educational needs, abilities and friendships.
+Pupils are grouped in classes based on a range of factors e.g. pupil special educational needs, abilities and friendships.
 Parents/carers are informed about the curriculum being covered within the class in termly Newsletters.

 For all pupils, the intent is to provide a motivating and engaging context in which they can achieve and make progress based on their individual starting points, assessed levels and next steps, in a personalised way.

 Teachers carefully assess each pupil’s abilities and work with parents/carers and any linked professionals to target the next key steps in priority areas that include communication, understanding, personal and social development and key skills.
 These are agreed through 12 month outcomes set as part of the EHCP process.
 Teachers also plan the next steps for individual pupils in all curriculum areas.
 Teaching is informed by the planned and sequenced knowledge and skills in all areas.

 Alongside this, teachers identify the strategies that each pupil needs to access the curriculum to achieve and make progress.
 This is individual to each pupil.
 Strategies include: Intensive Interaction, structured visual support, PECS, Makaton, multi-sensory delivery, repetition etc. Teachers use a range of strategies to support pupils to learn and retain information.